-Does the thought of Winter make your skin dry out?
-Do you suffer from scaly, painful skin when the cold winds are blowing and the heating is running frequently?
+Does the thought of dry air, whether it’s hot or cold make your skin dry out?
+Do you suffer from scaly, painful skin when cold winds are blowing and the heating or cooling is running frequently?
 Unsure whether to choose a moisturising lotion or body butter to help your skin through the Winter?
 Winter has begun here in Australia, and it’s already started to dry out hands and feet all over the country.
 So, before your skin gets any more painful, let’s get into the differences between moisturisers/lotions and body butter so you can make the best choice for your skin.

 First, let’s take a look at the key ingredients composing these two different types of moisturising products.

 Body Moisturising Lotions

 Lotions have an overall lighter feel.
 This product is probably more familiar to most people and is more commercialised in stores.
 Hand creams can generally be considered a lotion as well, though they may have a slightly heavier or thicker feel than a lotion.

 Moisturising lotions are usually a combination of water and different concentrated oils that help your body to absorb the lotion when applied to your skin.
 Often, it will include amino acid and an emulsifier.
 Aloe vera is also a popular additive for its skin-healing properties, especially in after-sun lotions.
 Many manufacturers also add fragrance and some colouring to reach the finished product.
 At Arianrhod Aromatics, we only use 100% essential oils and completely natural ingredients in our moisturisers.